 How to Avoid Business Failure

 There’s not one tried and true way to keep a business thriving.
 But there are solid steps you can take to avoid becoming a sad statistic.
-Here are three ways to set yourself up for success.
+These include.

 Have you had a business failure?
 The good news is that you're more likely to succeed if you've failed than if you've never tried.
 Entrepreneurs who have failed at a prior business have a 20% chance of succeeding versus an 18% chance of success for first time business owners.